 Healthcare workers and personal support workers are among the most sought-after professionals today.
-As the Covid-19 pandemic progresses, they are becoming more and more essential in the global fight against the virus.
-At Caring Support we understand that, unfortunately, this reality results in longer shifts in hospitals and other healthcare facilities that simply cannot afford to operate with the same number of workers they used to anymore.
+As the Covid-19 pandemic progresses, they are becoming more and more essential in the global fight against the virus. e understand that, unfortunately, this reality results in longer shifts in hospitals and other healthcare facilities that simply cannot afford to operate with the same number of workers they used to anymore.

 As a result, healthcare workers and personal support workers are getting fewer off-hours than ever, meaning they have less time to dedicate to their personal activities like taking care of their families, running errands, cleanings their houses, resting, and sleeping.